Open today from 09:00 until 17:00

-Snake Plant (Sansevieria) – Low-Maintenance Indoor Classic
+Snake Plants: Low-Maintenance Indoor Classic (Sansevieria)

-Discover the bold, upright beauty of the Snake Plant (Sansevieria) at Boma Garden Centre in Kentish Town.
 Celebrated for its sculptural form and exceptional resilience, the Snake Plant thrives in low, medium or bright light and tolerates irregular watering better than most houseplants.
+Snake plants thrive indoors and are an amazing plant for modern living spaces.
 Its air-purifying qualities make it a popular choice for bedrooms, offices and modern living spaces across London.

 At Boma, we stock a carefully curated selection of Snake Plant varieties and offer expert guidance on placement, styling, watering and long-term care—perfect for anyone seeking a stylish, easy-care indoor plant that suits virtually any home.

 The Snake Plant (Sansevieria) is one of the most iconic, sculptural and resilient indoor plants, prized for its upright architectural leaves and remarkable tolerance to a wide range of household conditions.
 At Boma Garden Centre in Kentish Town, the Snake Plant remains a customer favourite for London homes thanks to its ability to thrive in low light, withstand irregular watering and enhance indoor air quality.
-Elegant, modern and almost indestructible, it’s the perfect choice for bedrooms, offices, hallways and contemporary interior schemes.
+There are many different species of snake plants, each with unique characteristics, offering a variety of shapes, sizes, and colors.

 Native to dry regions of Africa and southern Asia, Sansevieria has naturally adapted to store moisture in its thick, sword-like leaves.
 This makes it an ideal plant for busy individuals or anyone wanting greenery without the need for frequent attention.
 With its strong vertical growth, the Snake Plant adds clean lines, balance and height to interior displays, while its air-purifying qualities help improve indoor breathing environments.
+Snake plants can enhance any room or space in the home, thriving in a variety of lighting conditions and fitting seamlessly into different interior settings.

 Popular Snake Plant Varieties